Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Introduction

+Surprisingly, revisiting the split decomposition under this original approach yields new combinatorial and algorithmic results, as well as alternative proofs or simpler constructions of previously known results.
+Section 2 introduces the combinatorial framework of graph-labelled trees which apply to arbitrary graphs.
+The main results of split decomposition theory are revisited from the graph-labelled trees viewpoint.
+The split decomposition can be seen as a refinement of the modular decomposition~\cite{Gal67,HP10}.
+We then describe links between these two graph decompositions techniques in terms of graph-labelled trees.
+We also establish useful general lemmas.
-We will first show that graph-labelled trees provide such a framework.
-Next, the paper concentrates on \emph{totally decomposable} graphs (with respect to the split decomposition), also known as the \emph{distance hereditary graphs}~\cite{BM86,HM90}, and related graph classes.
-These graphs play an important role in other classical decomposition techniques since they are exactly the graphs of rank-width $1$~\cite{Oum05b} and range among the elementary graphs of clique-width $3$~\cite{CHL00}.
-Notice also that distance hereditary graphs generalize \emph{cographs} which are the graph totally decomposable for the modular decomposition.
-The \emph{$3$-leaf powers}, which form a subfamily of chordal distance hereditary graphs, behaves nicely with respect to the split decomposition.

-\paragraph{Results and related work.} The results we obtain are all based on bijections between constrained graph-labelled trees and the graph classes.
-The property of being totally decomposable with respect to the split decomposition translates in the graph-labelled tree settings as restricting the graph-labels to cliques and stars.
-Each of the three graph classes we consider is in one-to-one correspondence with trees labelled by cliques or stars, that satisfy some simple conditions on the distribution of star and clique labels on the tree nodes.
+The rest of the paper concentrates on \emph{totally decomposable} graphs (with respect to the split decomposition), also known as the \emph{distance hereditary graphs}~\cite{BM86,HM90}.
+Distance hereditary graphs play an important role in other classical decomposition techniques since they are exactly the graphs of rank-width $1$~\cite{Oum05b} and range among the elementary graphs of clique-width $3$~\cite{CHL00}.
+The family of distance hereditary graphs contains a number of well-studied graph classes such as \emph{cographs} which are the graphs totally decomposable by the modular decomposition and \emph{$3$-leaf powers} which form a subfamily of chordal distance hereditary graphs.
+We apply our techniques to these latter two graph families.
+Our results are consequences of characterizations of the three graph classes we consider (distance hereditary graphs, cographs and $3$-leaf powers).
+Each of these characterizations, translated into the graph-labelled tree setting, establishes a one-to-one correspondence between the graph class and a set of clique-star labelled trees\footnote{Clique-star (labelled) trees are graph-labelled trees whose graph-labels are cliques (complete graphs) or stars (complete bipartite graphs $K_{1,t}$).} that satisfy some simple conditions on the distribution of star and clique labels on its nodes.

-The first interesting result obtained from these bijections concerns distance hereditary graphs.
-The definition of accessibility in graph-labelled trees naturally yields a characterization in terms of an intersection model.
-Though its existence was known~\cite{MM99}, such a model was still not discovered (see~\cite{Spi}, or \cite{Spi03} page 309).